-- Cost-Sharing Tier 1 : Generic or Preferred Generic - Generic or brand drugs that are available at the lowest cost-share for this plan. - Cost-Sharing Tier 2 : Preferred Brand - Generic or brand drugs that Humana offers at a lower cost to you than Tier 3 Non-Preferred Drug. - Cost-Sharing Tier 3 : Non-Preferred Drug - Generic or brand drugs that Humana offers at a higher cost to you than Tier 2 Preferred Brand drugs. - Cost-Sharing Tier 4 : Specialty - Some injectables and other high-cost drugs.
+- Cost-Sharing Tier 1 : Generic or Preferred Generic - Generic or brand drugs that are available at the lowest cost-share for this plan. - Cost-Sharing Tier 2 : Preferred Brand - Generic or brand drugs that Humana Group Medicare offers at a higher cost to you than Tier 1 Generic or Preferred drugs, and at a lower cost to you than Tier 3 Non-Preferred Brand drugs. - Cost-Sharing Tier 3 : Non-Preferred Drug - Generic or brand drugs that Humana Group Medicare offers at a higher cost to you than Tier 2 Preferred Brand drugs. - Cost-Sharing Tier 4 : Specialty - Some injectables and other high-cost drugs.